Secret Sauce and Claim Jumper trails

 experienced conditioned beginners.
 The intermediate rating is because

-there are some tight squeezes between boulders, little dips, and tighter
+there are some tight squeezes between boulders, swooping dips, and quick turns.

 from Secret Sauce just after you cross Ft Pierce Wash.
 Then it follows the shoulder between the mesa